-Data are presented as median (min-max), frequency (percentage). a: Man-Whitney, b: Fisher exact; others: Chi-square Gestational week: Based on last menstrual period or estimated due date in medical records at the first trimester Parity.
-Number of pregnancies ≥28 weeks gestational weight gain in pregnancy, calculated foetal weight, and gestational week were risk factors for oedema (Table 3).
+Data are presented as median (min-max), frequency (percentage). a: Man-Whitney; b: Fisher exact; others: Chi Gestational week: Based on last menstrual period or estimated due date in medical records at the first trimester Parity: Number of pregnancies >28 weeks Hyperemesis: Persistent nause or vomiting at early pregnancy Constipation: Having less than three bowel motions per week with stools that are hard and difficult to pass gestational weight gain in pregnancy, calculated foetal weight, and gestational week were risk factors for oedema (Table 3).